Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

 COMMENT ON FUNCTION isnumeric(text) IS $qq$ Purpose: Check if the given argument is a number.
 Used to check substrings created by splitting strings into arrays.
 Copied verbatim from this source: http://stackoverflow.com/questions/16195986/isnumeric-with-postgresql. $qq$;
 ```

-The second helper function is needed because there are multiple entries for certain gene name, that is, the same gene name can map to one or more Ensembl gene IDs.
+The second helper function is needed because there are multiple entries for some gene names, that is, the same gene name can map to one or more Ensembl gene IDs.
 I am not going to explain why this is so but it is a complication that needs to be accountd for.
-Since gene names are much more user-friendly than the Ensembl gene IDs, we need a function to return all Ensembl gene iDs for a given gene name.
+Since gene names are much more user-friendly than the Ensembl gene IDs, I need a function to return all Ensembl gene iDs for a given gene name.
 Here is the function:

 ```plpgsql
 CREATE OR REPLACE FUNCTION get_ensembl_gene_ids_for_gene_name(p_gene_name TEXT)